-FY22 MODERN SLAVERY STATEMENT
+FY24 MODERN SLAVERY STATEMENT

-This Modern Slavery Statement covers the activities of Container Exchange (QLD) Limited ACN 622 570 209 (COEX), during our financial year ended 30 June 2022 (FY22), to identify and mitigate any potential modern slavery risks in COEX's operations and supply chain.
+This Modern Slavery Statement covers the activities of Container Exchange (QLD) Limited ACN 622 570 209 (COEX) during the financial year which ended 30 June 2024 (FY24) to identify and mitigate any potential modern slavery risks in COEX's operations and supply chain.

-A. Introduction
+Introduction

 COEX is appointed by the Queensland Government as a not-for-profit organisation responsible for implementing, managing, and advancing the Container Refund Scheme 'Containers for Change' in Queensland (Scheme).
-The Scheme is authorised under the Waste Reduction & Recycling Act 2011 (Qld) and COEX reports to Queensland's Minister for Environment and the Great Barrier Reef.
+The Scheme is authorised under the Waste Reduction & Recycling Act 2011 (Qld) and COEX reports to Queensland's Minister for the Environment and the Great Barrier Reef.

-COEX manages a network of more than 300 collection refund points (CRPs) across Queensland incorporating depots, reverse-vending machine depots, bag drops and pop ups, with 83 independent operators contracted to run the CRPs in the Scheme.
+COEX manages a network of more than 350 collection refund points (CRPs) across Queensland incorporating depots, reverse-vending machine depots, bag drops and pop-ups, with 83 independent operators contracted to run the CRPs in the Scheme.

 As an Australian business generating annual revenue in excess of AU\$100 million, we acknowledge that COEX is required to publish an annual Modern Slavery Statement, in accordance with Section 13 of the Modern Slavery Act 2018 (Cth) (Modern Slavery Act).
-This is COEX's Modern Slavery Statement, which we have prepared in relation to FY22 (FY22 Modern Slavery Statement).
+This is COEX's Modern Slavery Statement, which we have prepared in relation to FY24 (FY24 Modern Slavery Statement).

-In this FY22 Modern Slavery Statement:
+In this FY24 Modern Slavery Statement:

-- Modern slavery refers to situations of serious exploitation, in which coercion, threats or deception are used to exploit victims and deprive them of their freedoms (including amongst others, exploitative practices such as human trafficking, slavery, forced labour and child labour); and - 2.
-Modern slavery risk refers to the prospect of a practice involving modern slavery occurring in a business' operations and/or supply chain.
+- 1. Modern Slavery refers to situations of serious exploitation, in which coercion, threats or deception are used to exploit victims and deprive them of their freedoms (including, amongst others, exploitative practices such as human trafficking, slavery, forced labour and child labour); and - 2.
+Modern slavery risk refers to the prospect of a practice involving modern slavery occurring in a business's operations and/or supply chain.

-B. Position Statement
+Position Statement

 COEX will not accept the existence of any form of modern slavery in connection with our business.
-We recognise our responsibility to work with our members, customers, employees, suppliers, contractors, buyers of our recyclable commodities and all other relevant stakeholders, to identify and mitigate any modern slavery risks in our operations and supply chain.
+We recognise our responsibility to work with our members, customers, employees, suppliers, contractors, buyers of our recyclable commodities and all other relevant stakeholders to identify and mitigate any modern slavery risks in our operations and supply chain.

-C. Our Organisational Structure
+Our Organisational Structure

 COEX is an Australian public company limited by guarantee.
 COEX has two members, Coca-Cola Europacific Partners Australia Pty Ltd ACN 076 594 119 and Lion Pty Ltd ACN 128 004 268.
-COEX's registered office is Level 17, 100 Creek Street Brisbane, Queensland, 4000.
+COEX's registered office is Level 13, 295 Ann Street Brisbane, Queensland, 4000.

-COEX is not part of a larger corporate group of entities, and does not own or control other entities.
+COEX is not part of a larger corporate group of entities and does not own or control other entities.

-D. Our Business
+Our Business